Library of the Russian Academy of Sciences: Library Fund in the 18th century

-In the 40s of the 18th century a printed catalog of the Library was published, in the 70s of the 18th century compiled a 30-volume manuscript catalog of foreign funds.
-By the end of the century, a multivolume systematic catalog of Russian and foreign books of the Library of the Academy of Sciences was compiled.

-Since 1747, the Library began to receive mandatory copy of all academic publications; since 1783 - an obligatory copy of all publications published in Russia.

-By the middle of the 18th century, the St. Petersburg Academy of Sciences has established strong book exchange relations with the French Academy of Sciences, the Scientific Society in Copenhagen, the Cosmographic Society in Nuremberg, the Berlin Academy of Sciences, and other European academies and scientific societies.

 The first book on the history of the Library was written by its employee with 32 years of experience, an adjunct of the Imperial Academy of Sciences (1766), a member of the Imp.
 Free Economic Society, non-commissioned librarian Johann Konrad (Ivan Grigorievich) Buckmeister.
 “An experience about the Library and the Cabinet of curiosities and the history of the natural St. Petersburg Imperial Academy of Sciences, published in French by Johann Buckmeister, a sub-librarian of the Academy of Sciences, and translated into Russian by Vasily Kostygov.It presented a complete and detailed description of the book fund of the Library of the Academy of Sciences at the end of the 18th century.